ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating-and-deploying.markdown

 - **strongly-typed syntax**
 - ability to deploy it easily
-- ability to deploy it using assembly scanner (more about it later)
+- ability to deploy it using assembly scanner (more about that later)
 - ability to pass transformer as generic type is various methods without having to hardcode string-based names

 Disadvanage of this is approach is that transformer names are auto-generated from type name and cannot be changed, but there are certain naming conventions that can be followed that will help shape up the name (more about it later).